Cholera - Prevention

 Vaccination recommendations include:

-• Hygiene practices must be maintained even after vaccination
+• Continuing good hygiene practices after vaccination

 Environmental or Workplace Considerations